-Bugis Street Market is one of the biggest, cheapest and probably hottest places to come shopping in the whole of Singapore.
-Fifty years ago, this now famous shopping district was better known for being Singapore’s centre of seedy nightlife, attracting transvestites and workers of the night who would flock into town to entertain the visiting military men.
+Bugis Street Market is one of the biggest, cheapest, and probably hottest places to come shopping in the whole of Singapore.
+Half a century ago, this now famous shopping district was better known for being a centre of seedy nightlife, attracting transvestites and workers of the night who would flock into town to entertain visiting military men.

-Bugis has long shaken off its naughty side and become a hub of shopping, fine dining and trendy cafés and bars which stay open long into the night.
-Bugis Street Market at the epicentre of it all, and found just next to the new malls at Bugis MRT Station.
+Bugis has long shaken off its ‘naughty’ side and become a lively hub of shopping, fine dining, and trendy cafés and bars which stay open long into the night.
+Bugis Street Market lies at the epicentre of it all – you can easily find it right next to the malls near Bugis MRT Station.

-Recently revamped, the sprawling market is now all covered, allowing shoppers to enjoy the bargains come rain or shine.
-Over 800 shops of all shapes and sizes also makes this the biggest market in Singapore, and most of the stalls open early (around 11:00), staying open until the crowds leave, which usually is around 22:00 or 23:00 on the weekends.
+Recently revamped, the sprawling market is now all covered, allowing shoppers to enjoy the bargains – come rain or shine.
+Over 800 shops of all shapes and sizes also make this the biggest market in Singapore.
+Most of the stalls open early (around 11am), and stay open until the crowds leave, which usually is around 10pm or 11pm on the weekends.

 As with any popular retail spot in Singapore, Bugis Street Market has plenty of eating options to keep hungry shoppers satisfied.
-Look out for the excellent fresh juice bar towards the centre (banana, coconut, pineapple, melon, etc. S$2) and there are a few other stalls selling fried snacks, satay and the odd noodle stall.
-If you’re looking for something more substantial, head to Albert Centre at the back – a large separate hawker centre that serves full meals from around S$3.50.
+Look out for the excellent fresh juice bar towards the centre (banana, coconut, pineapple, melon, etc. from S$2) and there are a few other stalls selling fried snacks, satays as well as the odd noodle stall.
+If you’re looking for something more substantial, head to Albert Centre market and food centre at the back – a large separate hawker centre that serves full meals from around S$3.50.

-Bugis Street Market is just steps away from the popular Bugis MRT Station.
+Bugis Street Market is just a short walk from Bugis MRT Station.
 Look for the red-roofed entrance or just follow the crowds if you’re not sure.
 For when the market gets too hot, there is also the cooler (but more expensive) Bugis+ mall next door as well as Bugis Junction opposite.

 Bugis Street Market